Hot Summer-1968

 The premise immediately reminded me of a famous Twilight Zone episode.

-On paper, the storyline sounds fascinating with many possible directions it could go in and nuances to explore.
-Sadly, the direction that Sagal chooses to go in feels lackluster and dull.
+On paper, the storyline sounds fascinating, with many possible directions and nuances to explore.
+Sadly, the direction Sagal chooses feels lackluster and dull.

 The parallels between the film and the Covid-19 pandemic of 2020-2021 and perhaps onward are uncanny.
-Maybe the modern unvaccinated will turn into creepy-looking creatures with pale glowing eyes?
+Maybe the unvaccinated of today will turn into creepy-looking creatures with pale, glowing eyes?
 One can only hope.

-There is also a hokey idea of Neville believing that extending his immunity to others may be possible by creating a serum from his blood.
+There is also a hokey idea that Neville believes he can extend his immunity to others by creating a serum from his blood.

-For 1971, having a mainstream interracial romance is a huge win for diversity and inclusion though the film stops short of having the pair consummate their relationship.
+In 1971, a mainstream interracial romance was a huge win for diversity and inclusion, though the film stops short of showing the pair consummating their relationship.
 This is quite conspicuous.
-There is also not a whole lot of chemistry between Heston and Cash but I was rooting for them anyway.
-It is thought that their kiss is the first interracial kiss in cinema history.
+There is also not a whole lot of chemistry between Heston and Cash, but I was rooting for them anyway.